Dehydration in dogs: Signs, causes and when to see a vet

 Sometimes, your dog won't drink due to nausea, pain, or feeling poorly in some other way.
 Dehydration can happen quickly, so it's best to get your furry family member checked over by a vet if you're worried.
 If your dog is dehydrated and won't drink, your vet may need to put them onto a fluid drip to get fluid directly into their circulation.

 However, if you’ve had the all-clear from a veterinarian but you're still concerned that your dog needs to drink more, why not try offering them running water from a tap or water fountain?
-You can find our picks of the best pet water fountains in our buying guide.
 Some dogs also enjoy ice cubes, either added to their water bowl or used as part of a game.
 Every drop helps, especially in hot weather!

 Can dogs die from dehydration?